-One quick test and one quick squiggle on a finance form and I seemed to have another bike.
+One quick test ride and one quick squiggle on a finance form and I seemed to have another bike.
 This was a brilliant machine.
-Bonkers quick and it could slice through corners like a raiper.
+Bonkers quick and it could slice through corners like a rapier.
 However in nearly 5 years I did a little under 2000 miles on it.
 It was so impractical that I rarely used it.
 Such a shame.
 I was sad to see it go, but you can’t keep them all!

 July 13 to date

 Job Description: The Italian Stallion

 My first non Japanese bike…a leap of faith?
 Time will tell!…little update…the Ducati has been nothing short of superb, fast enough to be fun, reliable, great in the twisties and a roar from the exhausts to die for.
 Best memories exploring the Spanish Picos.

 Job Description: Sports Bike for old fat blokes

 Well another bike to challenge the Thundercat…the early promise was fulfilled and I enjoyed 4 years, 10,000 miles on this cracking bike.
 I loved the power, the comfort and the handling on 3 trips into Europe.
 The bike is tall though and I did not always feel at ease getting on and off the old girl.
 Overall a superb machine, I will miss it a great deal.
 Full review elsewhere on the forum.

 Job Description: Proper Bike